hpaluch/PIC16F1579-LM35-Temp/README.md

 # Measure temperature with PIC16F1579 and LM35 sensor

 Here is my first project where I plan to measure temperature using [LM35][LM35] sensor (which converts temperature to linear voltage delta) and [PIC16F1579][PIC16F1579].

+[LM35][LM35] simply outputs 10 x mV voltage in Celsius, for example 260 mV = 26.0 degrees of Celsius.
+Please note that negative temperature can be sensed only with negative bias resistor - not realized here.
+For such details please see [LM35 datasheet][LM35].

+Our task is to measure this Voltage using ADC (and FVREF - fixed Voltage reference for ADC).
+By coincidence it is perfect fit for [PIC16F1579][PIC16F1579] because it has ADC but not I2C nor SPI (see note below).

+Please note that minimum supply Voltage for LM35 is 4V so it may be difficult to use with some recent boards.

 Also it is my first project where I'm playing with [MCC Melody][MCC Melody] code generator tool.

 Status:
+- PIN19 RA0 AN0 - input from LM35 Vout (middle pin of LM35 in TO92 package)
 - prints debug messages on UART, `PIN2`, `RA5`, as `UART TX` (`RA5PPS=9`) every 2s.
 You have to set your PC to:
   - Speed: 19200 Baud - can't use higher speed, because BRG (Baud Rate Generator) is very gross and higher speeds has unacceptable timing errors (like 3% or so), see data sheet